 The causes of Bronchiolitis obliterans

 This condition rarely occurs without a known reason.
 Severe cases can lead to death if not treated in time.
 Some causes have been identified and include:

 - Vapors of chemical agents such as ammonia, bleach, and chlorine.

 - Respiratory infections.

 - Adverse reactions to medications.

-Viral bronchiolitis affects children younger than 2 years, but usually manifests in children 3 to 6 months of age.
-Some risk factors for viral bronchiolitis in infants and young children are:
+Viral Bronchiolitis affects children younger than two years but usually manifests in children 3 to 6 months.
+Some risk factors for viral Bronchiolitis in infants and young children are: